ica4c/restcord/docs/_docs/Channel/Edit Message.md

 ## Description

 Edit a previously sent message.
-You can only edit messages that have been sent by the current user.
-Fires a Message Update Gateway event.
+The fields content, embeds, and flags can be edited by the original message author.
+Other users can only edit flags and only if they have the MANAGE_MESSAGES permission in the corresponding channel.
+When specifying flags, ensure to include all previously set flags/bits in addition to ones that you are modifying.
+Only flags documented in the table below may be modified by users (unsupported flag changes are currently ignored without error).

 ## Parameters